How to Rank Without Backlinks [Free Template]

 TLDR; Google’s job is to match the best content to the relevant question.
 If an answer is better, then it should outrank.
 Backlinks should be a reflection of, not a source of ranking.

 Do you need SEO backlinks to rank?
-The answer is no. Here is a framework to show you how.
-Without creating backlinks, we built SEO to be our largest acquisition channel for a world class SaaS company.
+The answer is no. Here is an SEO Content Template and framework to show you how.
+Without creating backlinks, we built SEO to be our largest acquisition channel for a world class B2B SaaS company.

 By the end of this article you will learn: